-The Great Dome Car is the only remaining passenger car of its kind in Amtrak’s service.
+The Great Dome Car is one of a kind.
 Built in 1955 by the Budd Company for the Great Northern Railway, it was purchased by Amtrak in 1971.
 Nowadays, after traversing the most scenic rail lines in America, this historic railcar makes its final trips of the year on the Adirondack line between Albany-Rensselaer and Montréal.

 While planning a getaway with friends to Montréal for the city’s 375th anniversary, I read about the Great Dome Car’s panoramic views of fall foliage and dramatic cliffs along Lake Champlain and wanted to experience it.

 We departed from New York City at 8:15 a.m. for our 12-hour trip to Montreal.
 During the picturesque ride from Penn Station to Albany, the rising sun illuminated the Palisades on the western shore of the Hudson River.
 The view was spectacular, and we weren’t in the Dome Car yet!

 Stopping briefly in Albany, we got off the train to stretch our legs and watched the Dome Car attach to the front of the train.
 Once connected, eager leaf peepers rushed aboard, as seats were available on a first come, first served basis, or as the conductor joked, “Gladiator-style.”